bwlewis/doRedis/README.md

 # doRedis: A parallel backend for foreach using Redis.

+## Version 3.0.0

+- Removed the problematic setReduce function (an API change, but probably very little effect on users since it was not widely used and deprecated in 2.0.0 anyway).
+- Simplified default behavior of RNG, see vignette (a significant change, but also mostly painless for users).

 ## Important change in version 2.0.0

 Version 2 and greater of the doRedis package now depend on the redux package